Skip to Content

 John Mather

-NASA cosmologist and Nobel Prize winner in physics, John Mather returns as a Creativity participant to report on the latest findings about the nature of the universe in his role as the leading scientist on the James Webb Space telescope research team.
+NASA cosmologist and Nobel Prize winner in physics, John Mather returns to the Sea Island Creativity Conference to report on the latest findings about the nature of the universe in his role as the leading scientist on the James Webb Space telescope research team.

 Amy Tan

-The next publication of the returning Creativity participant Amy Tan, best-selling novelist and writer of children’s books and memoirs and co-writer of the screenplay for the film adaptation of her book, The Joy Luck Club, concerns her love of birds.
+The next publication of returning Sea Island Creativity Conference presenter Amy Tan, best-selling novelist and writer of children’s books and memoirs and co-writer of the screenplay for the film adaptation of her book, The Joy Luck Club, concerns her love of birds.

 Terence Tao